Search for an item here.

 Why is there no sound or the sound is garbled or hissing noises are present?

 If you are having sound problems, garbled, hissing etc. you can go to the settings on your player and enable the MPEG audio, usually PCM & MPEG rather than just PCM.
-If this does not work then the best course of action is to contact us and we will sort it out for you.
-If it is indeed a manufactured faulty disc, we will arrange a return for exchange.
+If this does not work then the best course of action is to contact me and I will sort it out for you.
+If it is indeed a manufactured faulty disc, I will arrange a return for exchange at my cost.

 Why the movie pauses for a while when played?

 When the disc reader tries to access a different sector on the disc, it may trigger a slight pause which usually last less than 1 second.
-This is not a defect and it is common to many DVDs
+This is not a defect and it is common to many DVDs, even commercially manufactured DVDs.

 The DVD that I just received won't play.
 What's wrong?

-Occasionally discs have been found to not be compatible with certain DVD players especially older players and very expensive models, which is why we encourage our customers to first check any problem discs on another brand of player, or their computers to ensure that it is indeed a problem with the disc itself.
+Occasionally discs have been found to not be compatible with certain DVD players especially older players and very expensive models, which is why I encourage you to first check any problem discs on another brand of player, or a computer to ensure that it is indeed a problem with the disc itself.

 Can't find the answer to your question?
-Please feel free to contact us.
+Please feel free to contact us at TimesForgottenTV@aol.com